emerge-lang/compiler/llvm-backend/README.md

 | `0b0100` | `foo(x: Int)`            |
 | `0b0101` | `foo(x: Boolean) -> Int` |

 The unique prefix length is 5 bits.
-So the function entires for our vtable will be 2<sup>5</sup> entries/words big.
+So the function entries for our vtable will be 2<sup>5</sup> entries/words big.
 At the location of each functions prefix there would be the address of that functions code.

     Offset/Prefix   Value                Function